 That’s a valid question, and there are a few ways to accomplish that.

-Email is the best remarketing channel out there, but it’s not an acquisition strategy.
-You shouldn’t be trying to find new leads with email by finding them yourself or asking customers to forward things to friends (usually, but there are exceptions).
+ROI in email marketing is probably the highest of any digital channel, but it’s not an acquisition channel.
+You shouldn’t be trying to find new leads with email by hunting down addresses yourself, or asking customers to forward things to friends.
 Email marketing works best for small and medium businesses for leads already in their funnels.
+Oh, and never, ever buy email lists.
+It’s an invasive practice and it doesn’t even generate sales.

 Don’t be one of those people.